 PhD Engineering, Adv Dip Business Management, Cert IV TAE, Cert IV TESOL

-Michael Mansour – Kenley Court Neighbourhood House Coordinator
+Kenley Court Neighbourhood House Coordinator

 Master of Social Science (International Development), Bachelor of Electrical Engineering

-Cert III Education Support
+Bachelor of Health Promotion, Cert Education Support

 Tash first came to Banksia Gardens Community Services as a volunteer in mid 2012, assisting in Study Groups and encouraging friendly competition in weekly pick up games on the outdoor basketball court with local youth.
 She has since become one of Banksia Gardens’ Youth Engagement Officers, leading the Youth Transitions Program and supporting newly arrived young people into work, study and volunteer opportunities.
 Tash also helps facilitate various primary and high school activities as part of Social Cohesion Through Education projects.